 1969 - Agnew Lake Mines, Limited - Controlled by the Kerr Addison Gold Mines, Limited.

 Further development which was completed had also rather confirmed the results indicated from diamond drilling.
-It was during this time period when the workings became assayed in which had a total reserve estimation of 7,750,000 tonnes of ore, averaging 1.80 LBS. of U3O8 per a tonne.
+It was during this time period when the workings would become assayed, in which had a total ore reserve estimation had now sat at 7,750,000 tonnes of ore, averaging 1.80 LBS. of U3O8 per a tonne.
 This calculation was made to a vertical footage of 3,500 feet on the property of the Agnew Lake Mine.
-An additional 1,400,000 tonnes of ore with similar grade was also indicated on the Kerr Addison Claim.
+An additional 1,400,000 tonnes of ore with similar grade was also indicated on the Agnew Lake Min Property. .

-Development on the Agnew Lake Uranium Property continued on-ward as the total development footage had consisted of 5.231 feet of drifting, 3,578 feet of crosscutting, and 1,802 feet of raising.
-With this completed the mine now had comprised of a total lateral development footage of 8,268 feet of drifting, 6,509 feet of crosscutting, and 4,524 feet of raising.
-Diamond drilling during 1970, had amounted to 159 diamond drill holes, totalling 20,091 feet became completed from underground.
+Development on the Agnew Lake Uranium Property continued on-ward, as the total development footage had consisted of 5.231 feet of drifting, 3,578 feet of crosscutting, and 1,802 feet of raising.
+With this completed the mine now had comprised of a total development footage of 8,268 feet of drifting, 6,509 feet of crosscutting, and 4,524 feet of raising.
+Diamond drilling during 1970, had amounted to 159 diamond drill holes, totalling 20,091 feet in length from the surface.

 1975 - Kerr Addison Mines, Ltd